 Also known as the "miscellaneous" category where I would dump everything that didn't fit anywhere else.
 Back when I had more time and when blogs were more online journals than ways to prove you were an expert in a niche I did journal things I was willing to share publicly in here.
 I don't post a lot of "slice of life" kind of stuff these days mostly due to time constraints.

 There was a tradition among my friends for a while to name the (usually rented) houses we were living in at the time.
 I can't remember a lot of the house names now, or if the last rented house I lived in had one.
 The last house we lived in which we were renting off my parents was called "The Menagerie" due to us having one dog and five cats at the time.
 JJ and I bought "Wannabe Farmstead" when I was pregnant with the youngest child, and it was so called because we're trying to do the urban farming thing on a bit under a quarter acre in the middle of a suburb that still has some blocks bigger than the "family-sized" 500sqm (though due to location that's changing).
-In fairness this place was more menagerie than The Menagerie was as we have bees, dogs and a cat and used to have chickens, guinea pigs and aquaponics fish too.
+In fairness this place was more menagerie than The Menagerie was as in full swing we had bees, chickens, aquaponics fish, dogs, cats and guinea pigs.